overlay-market/OIPs/notes/note-2.md

 ### Summary

-Using a 10 minute update interval for an 8 hour sliding window TWAP on an underlying spot pool having liquidity of $20M+ and setting leverage max to 10x will likely be robust.
-Cost of attack should be approximately $400M+.
+Using a 10 minute update interval for a 1 hour sliding window TWAP on an underlying spot pool having liquidity of $20M+ and setting leverage max to 5x will likely be robust.
+Cost of attack should be approximately $240M+.

 ### Constructing the Trade